 Full hearty breakfast is served each day.
 This may include home-baked breads, farm-fresh eggs, cereal, sausage and bacon.

 Value-Added Tax (V.A.T.) and service charges

-2018 Price: $300 per person sharing a twin room.
-Rates during special events like the TT races, are higher (26 May - 08 June 2018) Flights from Dublin and London available at extra charge.
+Rates during special events like the TT races, are higher May 25, 2019 – Jun 7, 2019 Flights from Dublin and London available at extra charge.